vxhernandez/behind_the_wheel/README.md

 13. **Lessons Learned**
     - Recognizing the time constraints associated with creating data, I've learned the importance of leveraging online datasets.
 This approach not only saves time but also provides diverse and real-world data for analysis.
-    - To deepen analysis and extract richer insights, I've acknowledged the need to augment existing data with additional attributes.
+    - To deepen analysis and extract richer insights, I need to augment existing data with additional attributes.
 This will enhance the granularity of analysis and enable more comprehensive understanding of each entity.

 14. **Next Steps**
     - Gather feedback from colleagues and experts in the field to pinpoint avenues for improvement.